algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 # The Approximate Counting Algorithm

 This might seem like a straightforward question, but how high can you count on your fingers?
-I mean, this depends on how many fingers you have, but in general the answer has to be 10, right?
+This depends on how many fingers you have, but in general the answer has to be 10, right?

 Well, not exactly, it can actually go much, much higher with a few simple abstractions.